aegis4048/GasCompressibility-py/README.md

 * `gascompressibility.zfactor.calc_K()`
 * `gascompressibility.zfactor.calc_Tr()`
 * `gascompressibility.zfactor.calc_Pr()`
-* `gascompressibility.zfactor.calc_Z()`
+* `gascompressibility.zfactor.calc_z()`

 Each function takes different inputs in a form of keyword arguments.
 For more detailed information about input types for each function, refer to the documentation (work in progress).
-Also note that some functions aren't supported depending on whether if its `zfactor(mode='sutton')` or `zfactor(mode='piper')`.
+Also note that some functions aren't supported depending on whether if its `zfactor(mode='Sutton')` or `zfactor(mode='Piper')`.

 ### 4.4.
 "Alternative" calculations